 NWEH operates within the strict IG controls of the NHS N3 network and ISO 27001 requirements.
 The system demonstrates a high level of Information Security compliance in line with NWEH’s ISO 27001 certification.

-FARSITE has been designed to ensure the minimisation of access to personal data; the architecture of the system ensures that only a handful of NWEH and SRFT technical staff have access to PII.
+FARSITE has been designed to ensure minimal access to personal data; the architecture of the system ensures that only a handful of NWEH and SRFT technical staff have access to personal identifiable information (PII).
 This access is granted by exception only, and logged.
 Researchers never have visibility of PII, this remains in the control of the Data Controller (GP) at all times.
-NWEH, SRFT and the Data Suppliers ( EMIS and Apollo) have in place Data Processing Contracts and Agreements which clearly detail responsibilities to maintain Information Security of the data processed within FARSITE.
-See FAR-DOC-021 System Level security document for details of encryption, transfer and storage security.
+NWEH, SRFT and the Data Suppliers (EMIS and Apollo) have in place Data Processing Contracts and Agreements which clearly detail responsibilities to maintain Information Security of the data processed within FARSITE.

 Our Quality and Information Security Management System is certified against the ISO 9001 and 27001 standards.
 We are fully committed to ensuring data confidentiality, integrity and availability and our Master Data Management System incorporates the best of both national and international standards for data collection and presentation.